MGoibert/MGoibert.github.io/cv.md

 ---
 layout: page
-title: Research
+title: CV
-permalink: /research/
+permalink: /cv/
 ---

-Here, put some research topics
+New page for CV

 ### More Information